Tom Bowman (rugby union)

 Tom Bowman (born 13 May 1976) is an Australian former professional rugby union player who played as a lock.
 Born in Molong, New South Wales, Australia, he won 16 caps for Australia, making his debut in the 76–0 win over England in June 1998.
-The last test he played for Australia was the World Cup pool match against the United States in 1999.
+The last test he played for Australia was the World Cup pool match against United States in 1999.